NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 The term 'snapshot' here is used to represent the saved game.

+## Setup

+When using 'Login' node you must make sure you check the 'Cloud Save' checkbox permission.

+TODO image

 ## Showing save games UI

 ## Fetching all save games